julenmendieta/SparseDataModelling/extraInformation.md

 # Additional information
-Additional information to run the program.
+Additional information regarding the purpose of each of the Notebooks and the Folder structure and content.
 ## Notebook purpose
 **01_inputData**
-- <ins>01_retrievingBAMfiles.ipynb</ins>: Provides information about how to treat FASQ files to obtain bam files suitable for TADbit
+- <ins>01_retrievingBAMfiles.ipynb</ins>: Provides information about how to treat FASQ files to obtain bam files suitable for TADbit.

-- <ins>02_saveMatrixFiles.ipynb</ins>: Contains the code to both obtain the biases for the PRINT normalisation and create the interaction matrices files
+- <ins>02_saveMatrixFiles.ipynb</ins>: Contains the code to both obtain the biases for the PRINT normalisation and create the interaction matrices files.

 **02_modelling**
 - <ins>01_modellingParametersGridSearch.ipynb</ins>: Contains the code to run the optimization step of the modelling in order to select the best combination of input parameters for the final models.